-Spring: March through May
+Spring in Palm Springs: March through May

 Spring starts early in Palm Springs.
 While folks back east are still shoveling snow, temperatures rise, with averages from the 50s to 90° F (11 – 34°C), and wildflowers come out.
 This is "the height of the season" in the desert – the most popular time for visitors.
 This is when many of the major annual events take place, such as the Coachella Music Festival, the White Party and Dinah Shore weekend.
 It's a time when you need dinner reservations, and some of the hiking trails are busy.

 Any winter rain is usually over before March, the days are warmer, the nights balmy, and the desert blooms.
 The abundance of seasonal wildflowers depends on the amount of winter rain, but even the smallest amount brings out desert natives, such as brittlebush, desert lavender, globe mallow and cactus flowers.
 Palo Verde trees glow yellow, and ocotillo are tipped with red flowers.
 The canyon creeks are running full, and waterfalls, such as Tahquitz and West Fork are at their most spectacular.